Take in a bit of the natural world in the city at these great nature reserves you never even knew existed.

 Water Haigh Woodland Park

 Just off Fleet Lane in Woodlesford, Water Haigh Woodland Park is another former colliery that has been transformed into an invaluable nature reserve.
-The former spoil heap has slowly but surely become a green oasis with woodland and hedgerows all around, while the new public footpaths that go right along the Aire shows you the best of both worlds.
+The former spoil heap has slowly but surely become a green oasis with woodland and hedgerows all around, while the new public footpaths that go right along the River Aire shows you the best of both worlds.

 Water Haigh Woodland Park, Fleet Lane, Woodlesford, Leeds, West Yorkshire, LS26 8AB.